OdinsPlasmaRifle/jquery.gavel/README.md

 * Documentation/comments
 * Minified dist files
 * Bower support
-* test in other versions of jQuery
+* Test in other versions of jQuery